Sudanese refugees in Egypt: Legal framework

 Egypt is party to a number of international conventions, including the 1951 Convention Relating to the Status of Refugees, the 1967 Casablanca Protocol (signed in 1981), and the 1989 UN Convention on the Rights of the Child.
 Egypt acceded to the 1951 Convention in 1981 with a number of reservations.
 There are also bilateral agreements between the Egyptian and Sudanese governments, including the 1974 Nile Valley Agreement and the 2004 Four Freedoms Agreement, permitting free movement of goods and people across the border.

 These commitments on paper have failed to translate into affording refugees sufficient protection or access to rights, including education.
 Until recently, one of the reservations to the 1951 Convention referred to Article (22), which stipulated that refugees should receive the same treatment as nationals in accessing primary education.
-In December 2000, the government passed a decree permitting recognized refugee children to enter public primary schools.
-Currently, the reality is that bureaucratic and social obstacles, ignorance and confusion over ministerial decrees deny Sudanese refugee and non-refugee children alike of their right to access education.
+In 1992, and in December 2000, the government passed a decree permitting recognized refugee children to enter public primary schools.
+In 2003, the reality is that bureaucratic and social obstacles, ignorance and confusion over ministerial decrees deny Sudanese refugee and non-refugee children alike of their right to access education.
+In 2007, 60-70% of Sudanese asylum seekers had their applications for refugee status rejected.
+The Sudanese refugees in Egypt fall under two categories: those who were waiting for their status-determination interview and those who had been rejected or who were self-settled.

 The role and procedures used by the UNHCR in determining the status of refugees in Egypt has been the source of occasional criticism from lawyers and refugee rights activists, notably Barbara Harrell-Bond and Michael Kagan.